jaeohshin/jaeohshin/README.md

-- 🌱 Additional useful sites
+- 🌱 HackerRank Problem solving
   -
-  HackerRank https://hackerrank.com/dashboard, How Do You Get To Carnegie Hall?
+  How Do You Get To Carnegie Hall?
 Practice, Practice, Practice https://github.com/jaeohshin/Hackerrank-Problem-Solving-Python